autumninthecloud/IM_w_fairness/Ethics/ETHICS.md

 *Data Science Ethics Checklist generated with [deon](http://deon.drivendata.org).*

 ## References

+Crenshaw, K. (1989).
+Demarginalizing the Intersection of Race and Sex: A Black Feminist Critique of Antidiscrimination Doctrine, Feminist Theory and Antiracist Politics.
+The University of Chicago Legal Forum 139 (1989), 139–168. https://chicagounbound.uchicago.edu/uclf/vol1989/iss1/8

 Hoffmann, A.L.
 (2019).
 Where fairness fails: data, algorithms, and the limits of antidiscrimination discourse. _Information, Communication & Society, 22_:7, 900-915, DOI: